zihesenior/BasicRedis/README.md

 # BasicRedis
-A Redis  operation library written in .Net.
+A Redis  operation library written in .NET netstandard.
+You can use it in .net core \ .NET 5 \ .Net Framework 4.x \ xamarin ...

 How to use: